A LETTER FROM THE DIRECTOR, PROFESSOR PETER WASEMILLER J.D.

 The paralegal profession has consistently been considered a positive growth profession at national, state and regional levels; and was recently named one of the top 100 occupations in the Central Valley.
 It is an exciting time to be involved in such an important and promising profession.

-Please contact us about becoming a part of it.
+Please contact us about becoming a part of the Fresno City College Paralegal Program.

 Peter M. Wasemiller, J.D.